farmOS/farmOS/docs/community/monthly-call.md

 Refer to the schedule below, and use the "Join Call" link to join the call.

+**NOTE:** In case you have problems joining a call, check the Riot.im [chat room].
+Last minute updates or changes will be communicated there!

 ## [Join Call]

 Calls are currently held on the second Wednesday of the month, at 2pm Eastern